SEI-R-2-22/u3_lesson_redux_middleware/README.md

 export const getDepartments = () => async (dispatch) => {}
 ```

-Notice the different syntax here for our action, we're defining a function and then returning an `asynchronous` function with dispatch being passed as an argument.
-Remember `dispatch` comes from redux in order to execute our state update.
+Notice the different syntax here for our action: we're defining a function and then returning an `asynchronous` function with dispatch being passed as an argument.
+Remember, `dispatch` comes from Redux in order to execute our state update.

 Let's add a `try/catch` block to this function: